therubymug/hitch/README.txt

 * sudo gem install therubymug-hitch

+== TODO:

+* Only modify a particular project's .git/config
+* Only have one binary with different arguments. e.g. hitch -u (to unhitch)

 == ACKNOWLEDGEMENTS:

-* Les Hill - Refactoring.
+* Les Hill - Refactoring and great "blog post":.
 * Tim Pope - Original idea.

 == LICENSE: